When people talk about staying connected online, two names pop up over and over — Discord and WhatsApp.

 However, WhatsApp’s business support is limited.
 The WhatsApp Business App adds some useful tools like auto-replies and labels, and the WhatsApp Business API allows larger companies to connect with customers at scale, but internal IT support options are minimal.

-On the other hand, Discord does not provide end-to-end encryption.
+On the other hand, Discord doesn’t provide E2EE for texting.

 Instead, it encrypts data in transit and at rest, which is secure but not as airtight as WhatsApp’s model.
 For businesses in highly regulated industries, this may be a dealbreaker.

-That said, Discord offers detailed administrative controls within servers, allowing companies to manage who sees what, which can reduce internal risk.
+That said, Discord offers detailed administrative controls within servers, allowing companies to manage who sees what, which can minimize internal risk.

 In terms of support, Discord provides help documentation and community forums but lacks enterprise-grade service levels.